11 Ways to Build Self-Care Practices Into Your Daily Life

 - Resentment

-But when we say no, we’re prioritizing our own needs and showing ourselves that we matter.
+But when we say no, we’re actually prioritizing ourselves—and reminding ourselves that we matter, too.

-That said, saying no is not easy, especially if you’re someone who’s used to saying yes out of obligation or guilt.
-But just like any skill, with consistent practice, it becomes easier and more natural.
+Now, I know saying no isn’t always easy, especially if you’re someone who feels guilty or obligated to say yes all the time.
+But just like anything else, with consistent practice, it becomes easier and way more natural.

-I used to struggle with saying no. But over time, I learned the value of my time and how important it is to dedicate it to things that align with my needs and values—not just to pleasing others.
+I used to struggle with saying no. But over time, I realized how important it is to protect my time and energy.
+I started focusing on commitments that align with my values and needs—not just trying to please others.

-Taking care of yourself gives you the capacity to care for those around you with love and energy.
+Taking care of yourself allows you to show up for others with love and energy.

 8. Engage in a Hobby

-A hobby should be something you truly enjoy and look forward to.
-It’s a chance to take a break from your daily responsibilities and focus on what brings you happiness.
+A hobby should be something you truly enjoy and look forward to—something that lets you take a break from the usual daily grind and focus on what makes you happy.

 - Dancing